abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

       116.70 real       198.09 user        94.46 sys
 ```

 So, it took about 117 seconds to solve one hundred puzzles.
 At this speed, it would take about 16 hours to solve all the 49151 puzzles contained in the file.
-This is just too slow.
+This is way too slow.
 We need to find ways to make it faster.
 Let's go back to the drawing board.

 <div class="page-break"></div>

 ## Constraints and Corollaries

-In a Sudoku puzzle, we are given a partially filled 9x9 grid and we have to fill the rest of the grid such that each of the nine rows, columns and sub-grids (called _blocks_ in general) have all of the digits, from 1 to 9.
+In a Sudoku puzzle, we have a partially filled 9x9 grid which we have to fill completely while following the constraints of the game.

 ``` {.plain .low-line-height}
 +-------+-------+-------+